mnot/I-D/where-does-that-come-from/draft.md

 The purpose of this proposal is to create a strong, clear link between document status and document presentation.

-The tools team is directed to propose stream-specific presentation of Internet-Drafts that vary in visually significant ways; e.g., use of typeface, decoration, formatting such as alignment and spacing, and other typographic controls.
+The tools team is directed to propose stream-specific presentation of Internet-Drafts that vary in visually significant ways; e.g., use of typeface, decoration (e.g., 'DRAFT' background images), formatting such as alignment and spacing, and other typographic controls.

 ### Proposal 6: domain usage